by Sam Kriss

 “It’s only five in the afternoon… what am I saying?
 Of course.
 I’d love one.”

 The office was, as it turned out, two small rooms over a dollar store, half-buried in papers and ring binders.
 “As you can see, we’re not the most well-funded organisation out here,” said Molly, reaching into a drawer and withdrawing a bottle of whiskey.
 She took a big glug.
 “I hope you don’t mind drinking from the bottle.”

 I laughed.
 “Reminds me of being a kid.”

 Molly sat down on an overstuffed sofa leaning against one wall and beckoned me to join her.
 “Where do you work?” she said.
 “I don’t think I even asked.”

 “At this accountancy firm.
 It’s not very interesting.”

-“So what makes a guy who works at an accountancy firm suddenly decide to spend all his time on Skid Row?”
+“So what makes a guy who works at an accounting firm suddenly decide to spend all his time on Skid Row?”